lattera/articles/infosec/tor/2017-01-14_torified_home/article.md

 rdr pass on $lan_if inet proto tcp to !($lan_if) -> 127.0.0.1 port $trans_port
 rdr pass on $lan_if inet proto udp to port domain -> 127.0.0.1 port $dns_port

-# Allow local network traffic on LAN, but disallow everything else.
-# This blocks egress on the plaintext ports as described in the "no
-# rdr" rules above.
 pass quick proto tcp from $lan_if:network to $lan_if:network block return quick proto tcp from { $lan_if:network } to any